wrporter/starter-monorepo/README.md

 Run tests via `docker-compose up --build test-api`.
 Use the `--build` flag when code has changed.

+For the GitHub Actions workflow to run properly, every `package.json` must have a `dockerfileType` field corresponding to the Dockerfile type to use, e.g. `node` to reference the Dockerfile at `.github/docker/node.Dockerfile`.

 ## Packages

-Publish packages to the npm registry with `.ci/build-base.sh && .ci/publish-packages.sh`
+Publish packages to the npm registry with `.github/docker/build-base.sh && .github/docker/publish-packages.sh`.
+The GitHub Actions workflow will publish packages on pushes to the main branch.

 ## CI Pipeline